irein-paul/accelerate/mtplwebservice/README.md

-Run an MongoDb instance (by executing mongod command in the command prompt)
+Run a MongoDb instance (by executing "mongod" command in the command prompt)

 Run the server.js file in VS Code